-Thankfully, the best WordPress hosting companies are now offering free SSL certificate with all their hosting plans.
-Choosing one of them saves you from the hassle of installing a SSL certificate on your own.
+Thankfully, all of the best WordPress hosting companies are now offering free SSL certificate with all their hosting plans (some are using Let’s Encrypt).

 If you are already using one of these companies, then you can turn on your free SSL certificate from your hosting dashboard.
-You can also ask your hosting provider to enable it for you.
+Simply login to your hosting account’s cPanel dashboard and scroll down to the ‘Security’ section.

 If your web hosting company does not offer free SSL, then you can easily follow our guide to switch your hosting and move your sites to one of the companies above.